imvinaypatil/kinetick/README.rst

     about integration with broker and data streams (currently integrates with zerodha [*]_).
     Kinetick is aimed to make systematic trading available for everyone.

-Leave the heavy lifting to kinetick so that you can focus on building strategies.
+Leave the heavy lifting to kinetick and you focus on building strategies.

+WARNING

+This project is still in its early stages, please be cautious when dealing with real money.

 `Changelog » <./CHANGELOG.rst>`_